radonn24/Linux-Server-Bash-Script-Restart-Services-Nightly/README.md

 If any errors occur during the status check or restart process, error messages will be logged to `restart-services.log`.

 Feel free to modify the script or the configuration file as needed for your specific use case.

+## License

+This script is licensed under the [MIT License](LICENSE).

+## Contributing

+Contributions are welcome!
+If you find any issues or want to suggest improvements, please create an issue or submit a pull request.